Boulder Hike - Fitness & Health Bloggers Conference

 - Boulder Hike VIDEO - Fitness & Health Bloggers Conference

-- VIDEO - This day excursion hike in Boulder was part of the Conference that I got to attend.
+- VIDEO - This day excursion hike in Boulder was part of the Conference.
 Sitting on the smooth sun drenched rocks beneath the Royal Arch was the highlight of my trip to Denver.

 - Fitness & Health Bloggers Conference 2012 - VIDEO